 Our graduate programs also will prepare you to be a critical and creative scholar.
 Creating ethical and just leaders with a global perspective.
 Our graduate programs give you the power to turn knowledge into transformable action.

 - Master of Arts in Education – options available for a professional development master’s, earning a reading license or Waldorf Teacher Certification, or specializing in urban education

 - Master of Science in Art Therapy – an accredited program that prepares you to become a certified art therapist

-- Master of Science in Counseling or Post-Master’s in Counseling – concentrations in clinical mental health and school counseling
+- Master of Science in Counseling or Post-Master’s in Counseling – concentrations in clinical mental health, clinical rehabilitation, and school counseling